archfz/cypress-terminal-report/README.md

 logs will be printed to file(s) for successful tests as well as failing ones.

 #### `options.includeSuccessfulHookLogs`
 boolean; Default: false.
-Commands from before all hooks by default get logged only if one of them failed.
+Commands from before all and after all hooks by default get logged only if a command from them failed.
 This default is in accordance with the defaults on `options.printLogsTo*` to avoid printing too many, possibly irrelevant, information.
-However you can set this to `true` if you need more extensive logging, but be aware that this will log all the commands from before hook regardless whether there were failing tests in the suite.
+However you can set this to `true` if you need more extensive logging, but be aware that commands will be logged to terminal from these hooks regardless whether there were failing tests in the suite.
+This is because we can't know for sure in advanced if a test fails or not.

 #### `options.collectTestLogs` *1
 ([spec, test, state], [type, message, severity][]) => void; default: undefined;